2014 scholarship winners (and Neil deGrasse Tyson)

 In addition to the judged distribution of scholarship awards, this year we had two $250 awards for the most popular student presentations (as voted by attendees), one for Brighton and one for Damon presentations.
 Winners (2014) were Andrea Erazo Espinoza and Ebony McLarty, respectively.

-Student presentations eligible for scholarship awards will be judged on the following criteria:
+Student presentations eligible for scholarship awards have been previously judged on the following criteria:

 The presentation's originality and creativity.